 - Make My Monster Grow: The final boss, Black/Jaaku Frost, grows giant upon the defeat of its initial form.
 Somewhat subverted in the sense that, according to other Megaten games, this is the natural size for Black Frosts in general.

-- No-Sell: Just like in other games demons have the power to Null elements.
-Jack Frost and Jack OLantern null ice and fire, respectively, allowing them to regain MP quicker.
+- No-Sell: Just like in other games of the franchise, demons can Null attacks with attributes that they have an affinity for.
+Jack Frost and Jack OLantern null ice and fire, respectively, although instead of healing from these sources per the norm, it's their MP that gets refilled.

 - Not Quite Flight: Pyro Jack/Jack O'Lantern can hover above the ground, so long as there is ground underneath him.

-- While not explained outright, lava also count as a surface for his hovering, which is both a big help at the final area, and a necessary ability to reach some secrets.
+- While not explained outright, lava also counts as a surface for his hovering, which is both a big help at the final area and a necessary ability to reach some secrets.

 - Shout-Out: Midway through the game it introduces a mechanic of switching between Jack Frost and Pyro Jack to avoid taking damage from bullet attacks that match their own element, a blatant nod to Ikaruga.

-- As if Alice's moveset being inspired by her roots this time not enough, she can also attack by throwing two volleys of Kinetic Cards downwards.
+- As if Alice's moveset being inspired by her roots this time wasn't enough, she can also attack by throwing two volleys of Kinetic Cards downwards.

 - An individual who goes by the nickname of "J" because that's all he can remember about his identity...
 Sounds familiar?

 - The Gnome that you can find at the second sector is pretty much an echo to the Librarian from Castlevania: Symphony of the Night.
-Even the shelves of books, from where his shop is set, are similar in design!
+Even the bookshelves in the background, from where his shop is set, are similar in design!

 - Yin-Yang Bomb: Bifrons uses fire magic and ice stalactites as his attacks.